FormingWorlds/AEOLUS/README.md

+## WARNING: This repository is deprecated.
+Code development is continued in https://github.com/FormingWorlds/JANUS

 ## AEOLUS (temperature structure generator)

 Generates a temperature profile using the generalised moist pseudoadiabat and a prescribed stratosphere.
 Calculates radiative fluxes using SOCRATES.